bentomhall/nih-system/homebrewery/world/player-options.md

 Additionally, you can choose to meld with up to two one-handed magical weapons you are touching at the end of a long rest.
 While bonded, the weapons disappear and any magical properties they possess are replicated on your aetheric blades.

 #### Blade Dance
-You gain the two-weapon fighting style (allowing you to add your ability modifier to the damage dealt when using two-weapon fighting).
+At 3rd level you gain the two-weapon fighting style (allowing you to add your ability modifier to the damage dealt when using two-weapon fighting).
 When you hit with your aetheric blades, you can spend a shaping die to increase the damage done by the amount rolled.

 Additionally, you make the extra attack from wielding two light weapons as part of the Attack action instead of a bonus action.
 You can still only make this extra attack once per turn.

 #### Blurred Step
-Starting at level 6, while enraged, you can use your reaction to move up to your speed toward anyone who attacked you or cast a spell with you as a target.
+Starting at level 6, while raging, you can use your reaction to move up to your speed toward anyone who attacked you or cast a spell with you as a target.
 This movement does not provoke opportunity attacks if you expend a shaping die as part of the reaction.
 \column
 #### Shielding Tempest
 Starting at 10th level, you can expend a shaping die when you are targeted by a ranged attack.
-If you do so, make an attack roll against the attacker's AC.
+If you do so, make an attack with your wielded weapon or with an unarmed strike if not wielding a weapon against the attacker's AC.
 On a hit, you suffer no ill effects from the attack and the attacker instead takes the normal damage of the attack + the amount you rolled on your shaping die.
 You can only use this once per turn.

 #### Warp Strike
 Starting at 14th level, when you make a thrown attack with your aetheric blade and hit, you can choose to teleport next to the target.